JonathanBowker/aiops.advancedanalytica.co.uk/README.md

 # Microsolutions for macro efficiencies

 ## Autonomous Data Operations
-AIOPS Autonomous Data Operations: Streamlining information management through the power of ML and Generative AI.
+**AIOPS Autonomous Data Operations**: Streamlining information management through the power of ML and Generative AI.
 A suite of integrated microsolutions streamlining information management and improving data accuracy and quality.

 #### What is Autonomous Data Operations?